christophrumpel/larastreamers/README.md

 * [x] Automatically fix styles on PRs (after PR is merged)
 * [x] Add Twitter channel import to load its upcoming live streams
 * [x] Show when a stream is currently live
+* [ ] Show the description of a stream too, so we can use it for the calendar
 * [ ] Twitter integration (tweet when stream is live)
 * [ ] Mocking Twitter so we can get off the production check
 * [ ] Calendar link for every event